ippontech/blog-usa/posts/hipslacker-a-slack-bot-for-jhipster.md

 Since [JHipster Online](https://github.com/jhipster/jhipster-online) is on GitHub, you can host your own version.
 That is pretty useful if you want to use a specific version of JHipster or use a private version control service instead of GitHub.

 The main idea of the bot was to be user-friendly and not having to specify all the JHipster's configuration in one command.
-However multiple improvements can be done to the bot to extend its functionalities, here a small list:
+However multiple improvements can be done to the bot to extend its functionalities, here are a few examples:
 - Add support for GitLab
 - Extend the command parser to enable more JHipster's configuration (ex: translation, cache, authentication, etc)
 - Make the bot more interactive with a question/answer pattern

 # Conclusion

 Creating a Slack bot using Python is pretty easy and by dedicating the application's generation to JHipster Online you will avoid a lot of extra work.
 The main challenge is how the bot parses commands and generates a JHipster's configuration from them.
 That all depends on how the bot generates the configuration and on how complex a command can be.
 A flow with questions/answers can be used to give the user more control on the JHipster's configuration.
-But in this case, why not simply use JHipster Online ?
+But in this case, why not simply use JHipster Online?

-Here the [GitHub repository for HipSlacker](https://github.com/hipslacker/hipslacker), feel free to directly contribute to it or maintain your own fork!
+Here is the [GitHub repository for HipSlacker](https://github.com/hipslacker/hipslacker), feel free to directly contribute to it or maintain your own fork!